-APEnet contributed digital images of documents and its associated descriptions to Europeana, enabling users to explore not only archival materials but also related holdings in Europe's museums and galleries, film-archives, libraries and audio-visual organisations.
+APEnet contributed digital images of documents and its associated descriptions to Europeana, enabling users to explore not only archival materials but also related holdings in Europe's museums and galleries, film-archives, libraries and audio-visual organi

 Archival materials are not exclusively held by archives.
 Other institutions, like libraries and museums, house these objects as well.
 APEnet has facilitated access to documents and records in a variety of cultural heritage institutions, both in the public and private sector.

 Initially, APEnet brought together the existing digital objects of 17 major archives across Europe.

 - The first aim of the project was to build the APEnet portal: a website where users can find information about millions of digitised and not yet digitized documents, their creators and the European archives that hold them

 - The second aim was to make the digital holdings of the 17 archives available in Europeana